The Legend Lives!

 km30 - CAUTION STEEP DESCENT AND SHARP RIGHT at Crescent Main.
 SLOW DOWN Follow marked route South.

-km37 - CAUTION SINK HOLE KEEP LEFT AND SLOW DOWN Follow marked route East.
+km37 - Trail Narrows.
+Follow marked route East.

 km40 - CAUTION STEEP DESCENT AND SHARP LEFT.
 SLOW DOWN Follow marked route North to Holt Main.